 FAA Order 1050.1F requires that potential effects of the Proposed Action are evaluated against the National Ambient Air Quality Standards (NAAQS), which are expressed in terms of pollutant concentration measured (or averaged) over a defined period of time.
-The U.S. Environmental Protection Agency (EPA) currently regulates six criteria pollutants: ozone ( $O_3$ ), carbon monoxide ( $CO_3$ ), nitrogen dioxide ( $CO_3$ ), sulfur dioxide ( $CO_3$ ), particulate matter ( $CO_3$ ), and lead ( $CO_3$ ) and fine particles with a diameter of less than 2.5 micrometers ( $CO_3$ ).
+The U.S. Environmental Protection Agency (EPA) currently regulates six criteria pollutants: ozone (O_3), carbon monoxide (CO_3), nitrogen dioxide (CO_3), sulfur dioxide (CO_3), particulate matter (CO_3), and lead (CO_3) and fine particles with a diameter of less coarse particles with a diameter less than 10 micrometers (CO_3) and fine particles with a diameter of less than 2.5 micrometers (CO_3).
 If the air quality in a geographic area is equal to or better than the national standard, the EPA typically designates the region as an "attainment area."
 An area where air quality does not meet the national standard is typically designated by the EPA as a "non-attainment area."
-Currently, HIO is in an airshed that meets all the NAAQS (EPA 2018).
+Currently, HIO is in an airshed that meets all the NAAQS (CO_3).
 Therefore, as of the date of this document, there are no applicable General Conformity requirements.